SEC's Schapiro will move on

 Supporters says she kept the Securities and Exchange Commission alive and rebuilt its image as tough cop.
 Critics say the SEC still isn't aggressive enough.

 There are two schools of thought about Mary Schapiro's tenure as chairman of the Securities and Exchange Commission.
-Schapiro announced Monday she will leave the job on Dec.
-14, and President Obama named Elisse Walter to succeed her for now, although he may name a permanent chairman later.
+Schapiro announced she will leave the job on Dec.
+14, and President Obama named Elisse Walter to succeed her.
+He may name a permanent chairman later.

 - Schapiro did much to restore the SEC's credibility after what is said to be eight wasted years in during the George W. Bush administration.